Enneagram Elements

 For the judging functions (T and F), introversion manifests as:

-- The subject feels he is the ultimate jury; any “argument” being made is intended to convince only him.
+• The subject feels he is the ultimate jury; any point being made is intended to convince/appeal to only him.

-Thinkers believe in some clear notion of correct/incorrect.
-But thinkers often disagree with each other.
+Thinkers believe in some absolute notion of correct/incorrect.
+But thinkers often disagree with one another.
 We thus have to admit T can conclude wrong (commit mistakes).
 Similarly, F can be “wrong”.
 Yet, rational functions are supposed to do their job properly.
-Implicitly, the subject assumes his inner process is doing a universally valid job; no matter if introverted or extraverted.
+Implicitly, the subject assumes his inner process is trying to do a universally valid job; no matter if introverted or extraverted.

 Shortened description

 Based on the previous points, I produced a truncated version of Jung’s introverted feeling.
 I also removed anything that describes pathologic aspects (hysteria for example).
-And finally, I removed a few details I believe to be false.
+And finally, I removed a few details I believe to be false or poorly related to Fi.

 [..]
 Since introverted feeling is primarily controlled by subjective preconditions, and is only secondarily concerned with the object, this feeling appears much less upon the surface and is, as a rule, misunderstood (*).
 It is a feeling which apparently depreciates the object; hence it usually becomes noticeable in its negative manifestations.
 The existence of a positive feeling can be inferred only indirectly, as it were.
 Its aim is not so much to accommodate to the objective fact as to stand above it […].
 From objects that can never fit in with its aim it seems to glide unheedingly away.
 It strives after an inner intensity, to which at the most, objects contribute only an accessory stimulus.
 The depths of this feeling can only be divined — they can never be clearly comprehended. […] It shrinks from the brutality of the object (**), in order to expand into the depths of the subject.
 It puts forward negative feeling-judgments or assumes an air of profound indifference, as a measure of self-defence

-(*) Fi is, as a fact, misunderstood.
-Like Ni and Ti.
-It does not mean Fi-users complain or victimize themselves for being misunderstood.
-This is instead the “martyrdom” of Fe.
+(*) As a fact, Fi is misunderstood.
+Like Ni; and like Ti to a lesser degree.
+It does not mean Fi-users suffer from, complain or self-victimize for being misunderstood, which is more likely about Fe.

-(**) Don’t confuse with an outward blame of the object being brutal, which again can only be Fe
+(**) Don’t confuse with an outward blame of the object for being brutal, which again can only be Fe.

 It is principally among women that I have found the priority of introverted feeling. […] They neither shine nor reveal themselves.
 Since they submit the control of their lives to their subjectively orientated feeling, their true motives generally remain concealed (*).
 Their outward demeanour is harmonious and inconspicuous; they reveal a delightful repose, a sympathetic parallelism, which has no desire to affect others, either to impress, influence, or change them in any way.
 Should this outer side be somewhat emphasized, a suspicion of neglectfulness and coldness may easily obtrude itself, which not seldom increases to a real indifference for the comfort and well-being of others.
 One distinctly feels the movement of feeling away from the object.
 With the normal type, however, such an event only occurs when the object has in some way too strong an effect.
 The harmonious feeling atmosphere rules only so long as the object moves upon its own way with a moderate feeling intensity, and makes no attempt to cross the other’s path.
 There is little effort to accompany the real emotions of the object, which tend to be damped and rebuffed, or to put it more aptly, are ‘cooled off’ by a negative feeling-judgment.
 Although one may find a constant readiness for a peaceful and harmonious companionship, the unfamiliar object is shown no touch of amiability, no gleam of responding warmth, but is met by a manner of apparent indifference or repelling coldness.

-(*) A similar conceit exists in Ni as a selection and crypticity of information.
-But it’s less about motivations than how the vision was shaped or how it aims to shift.
+(*) A similar conceit exists in Ni as a crypticity of information.
+But it’s less about interpersonal motivations than how the vision was shaped and why it aims to change.

 One may even be made to feel the superfluousness of one’s own existence.
 In the presence of something that might carry one away or arouse enthusiasm, this type observes a benevolent neutrality, tempered with an occasional trace of superiority and criticism that soon takes the wind out of the sails of a sensitive object.
 But a stormy emotion will be brusquely rejected with murderous coldness, unless it happens to catch the subject from the side of the unconscious, i.e. unless, through the animation of some primordial image, feeling is, as it were, taken captive.
 In which event such a woman simply feels a momentary laming, invariably producing, in due course, a still more violent resistance, which reaches the object in his most vulnerable spot.
 The relation to the object is, as far as possible, kept in a secure and tranquil middle state of feeling, where passion and its intemperateness are resolutely proscribed.
 Expression of feeling, therefore, remains niggardly and, when once aware of it at all, the object has a permanent sense of his undervaluation. […]